hephaestus-compiler-project/thalia-popl-eval/README.md

 ```

 Note that the option `--keep-all` allows you to store all the synthesized programs
-into disk.
-They can be found in the `bugs/java-testing/generator/` directory.
+on disk.
+They can be found in the `bugs/groovy-testing/generator/` directory.

 ###  Logging